 I jumped on board and tried out Stitch Fix!
 Today I’m sharing a review of my Stitch Fix 2020 box from the perspective of a penny-pinching mom like myself!

 So, let’s get this out of the way first…Stitch Fix did not sponsor this post.
 The feedback I’m sharing today is 100% unbiased which is a standard for the content that you’ll find on my site.

 I decided to give Stitch Fix a try because a friend of mine shared her referral link with me which gave me a $25 credit – YAY!
 I’m going to share mine with you so you can also get some free spending money!
 More on that in a bit.

 Stitch Fix is an online personal styling service that sends trendy articles of clothing, shoes, and accessories straight to your front door!
 It falls in the category of a subscription service but you have total control of how often you want a box sent to you.

 How Does Stitch Fix Work?

 First things first, you should always have some incentive for trying something new out, right?!
-Sign-up for your first Stitch Fix box, and you’ll receive a $25 credit to use toward your box of goodies!
+Sign-up for your first Stitch Fix box, and you’ll receive FREE credit to use toward your box of goodies!